Opening gallery...

 The Royal Enfield Hunter 350 recently launched the new Factory Custom Workshop which offers several modifications and customisations to make your motorcycle the only one on the roads.
 However, the Hunter 350 is lighter than other motorcycles of the brand, so we can’t consider it lighter and super easy to control.
 The RE Hunter 350 is available in two variants and eight colour options- the Dapper Green for the Metro trim is my personal favourite.
 The Hunter 350 is powered by the same 349cc, single-cylinder air-cooled engine that powers other 350cc RE motorcycles.
 In terms of features, the Hunter 350 gets basic features such as a dual-channel ABS (Metro trim), digital inset for fuel gauge, optional tripper navigation pod and much more.

-Hunter 350 Key Highlights
+Hunter 350 Highlights

 Key Features of Royal Enfield Hunter 350

-Royal Enfield Hunter 350 Price
+Royal Enfield Hunter 350 Prices

 Expert Verdict on Hunter 350

-Pros & Cons of Royal Enfield Hunter 350
+Pros & Cons of Hunter 350

 Should I buy the Hunter 350?